 When we remove your braces, your teeth will have a tendency to drift back to their original positions.
 Something we call orthodontic relapse.

-Thankfully, we can keep your confident new smile in line with 12 months of aftercare and fixed and removable retainers.
+Thankfully, we can keep your confident new smile in line with 12 months of aftercare and fixed and/or removable retainers.

 Fixed retainers consist of thin wires, which are discreetly bonded behind your front teeth to hold them in place.
 They’re very unobtrusive and designed for long-term wear to ensure long-term results.